ph241434/pic16f84a-guessing-game-fsm/README.md

 ## State Machine

-The system rotates through the following states:
+The system rotates through the following states: S1 → S2 → S3 → S4 → repeat

+If a button is pressed during a state:

+- Correct guess → **SOK (WIN)**
+- Incorrect guess → **SERR (ERROR)**

+After either WIN or ERROR, the system waits for a new button press and restarts at **S1**.

+---

+## File Structure
+guess_game.asm Main assembly implementation

+## Author

+Pavel Hardey